beny23/myblog/content/posts/discounted_dining_finder.md

 # Cheese

-Thanks for reading, I hope you found the [Discounted Dining Finder](/static-distance/) and the above information useful.
+Thanks for reading, I hope you found the [Discounted Dining Finder](/static-distance/) and the above tale interesting.
+The source code is available on [github.com/beny23/static-distance/](https://github.com/beny23/static-distance/) and released using the Apache-2.0 open source licence.